Choi Jongcheon: Labor as liberation

 For the labor poet Choi Jongcheon, there are two broad categories of labor: labor as miserable or wretched reality and labor as true liberation.
-Based on his own experiences as a welder, the poor working conditions and environments of laborers is a recurring subject in his poetry.
-In “Chulgeun - jigak (출근 - 지각 Clock-in – Late Arrival)”, a poem collected in Nunmuleun pureuda, Choi depicts the cumulative effects of fatigue and hard labor on the mind and body through descriptions of colleagues who work through the graveyard shift even as they are ill.
-But Choi doesn’t only write exposés of labor conditions.
-The importance of labor’s power to liberate mankind is stressed throughout.
-The labor class is “the true priesthood” for Choi, just as the ideology of the working class is “the ultimate philosophy and religion” and the only means of “bringing Man back to life”.
+Based on his own experiences as a welder, the poor working conditions and environments of laborers are a recurring subject in his poetry.
+In "Chulgeun - jigak (출근 - 지각 Clock-in – Late Arrival)", a poem collected in Nunmuleun pureuda, Choi depicts the cumulative effects of fatigue and hard labor on the mind and body through descriptions of colleagues who work through the graveyard shift even as they are ill.
+But Choi doesn't only write exposés of labor conditions.
+The importance of labor's power to liberate mankind is stressed throughout.
+The labor class is "the true priesthood" for Choi, just as the ideology of the working class is "the ultimate philosophy and religion" and the only means of "bringing Man back to life".

-In Goyangiui masul (고양이의 마술 Cat’s Magic, 2011), Choi champions the value of labor especially in contrast to corrupt capital.
-Labor is the foundation that sustain the world (“Mangchiege <망치에게 To Hammer>”, and it is through the liberation of labor that the harmful abuses of capital can be thwarted and its effects healed (“Eotteoke dareulkka <어떻게 다를까 How Does It Differ?>).
+In Goyangiui masul (고양이의 마술 Cat's Magic, 2011), Choi champions the value of labor especially in contrast to corrupt capital.
+Labor is the foundation that sustains the world ("Mangchiege <망치에게 To Hammer>", and it is through the liberation of labor that the harmful abuses of capital can be thwarted and its effects healed ("Eotteoke dareulkka <어떻게 다를까 How Does It Differ?>).
 Further, true liberation of and through labor is to ensure labor itself becomes art that is freeing, and freely undertaken (Insaengeun jjalgo gigyeneun yeongwonhada <인생은 짧고 기계는 영원하다 Life is Brief, Machines are Forever, 2018>).
 How far these claims lie from a subjective labor- and laborer-centrism is a matter for debate.
-But what is certain is that labor as liberation as espoused by Choi Jongcheon’s poetry is without doubt an urgent literary topic for the 21st century, as evidenced by discussions of the exigencies brought about by “the end of work”.
+But what is certain is that labor as liberation as espoused by Choi Jongcheon's poetry is without doubt an urgent literary topic for the 21st century, as evidenced by discussions of the exigencies brought about by "the end of work".